Yr 7, 10, 11 Academic, Merit, Yr 7 Music & Ballet and Yr 9 2018 Lucy Hill scholarships now open.More details

 Redlands also hosts an annual Young Leaders Breakfast where our School Captains and Prefects invite other student leaders from across Sydney to a breakfast featuring an inspirational speaker.
 Past speakers have included former Wallaby Captain John Eales and Redlander and TV Presenter, Catriona Rowntree.

 Finally all students from Year 9 onwards have the opportunity to further develop their leadership skills through the Duke of Edinburgh Award scheme.
-Each year approximately 50 students achieve the Bronze level, 15 students the Silver level and 5 students the Gold level.
+Each year approximately 60 students participate in the Bronze level, 20 students in the Silver level and 20 students in the Gold level.